 6. Overseas Highway, Florida

 The Overseas Highway, Route 1, leads you from Miami south through the Florida Keys.
-The route is 113-miles long and takes you from beautiful savanna lands to the tropical islands with the largest area of coral reefs in the United States.
+The route is 113 miles long and takes you from beautiful savanna lands to the tropical islands with the largest area of coral reefs in the United States.

-Since the road is connecting a chain of islands, you will pass over countless bridges that have you floating above the water, and you’ll feel like a boat coasting through, including one bridge that is nearly seven-miles long.
+Since the road is connecting a chain of islands, you will pass over countless bridges that have you floating above the water, and you’ll feel like a boat coasting through, including one bridge that is nearly seven miles long.

 You can drive to the southernmost point in the USA near Key West, which sits closer to Cuba than to Miami, and you can visit the Ernest Hemingway Museum and the descendants of his six-toed cats.
+But even beyond the overseas highway, there is still plenty to see and do on a Florida road trip.

 Detour: Take a trip into Everglades National Park to explore the largest wilderness east of the Mississippi River.